 2. Royal Holloway Funded Scholarships are open to all students.
 These may include full awards (fee waiver at Home/ EU rate, plus full stipend), but are generally part-awards:either fees (at the Home/EU rate only) plus £5,000 per annum, or a Home/EU fee waiver alone.
 We will likely have a small number of these to award.
 However, keep in mind that if you are awarded one of these, you will need to be prepared to part-fund your studies.
 To apply, complete and submit the TECHNE form by the TECHNE deadline; the two schemes are considered together.

 3. Leverhulme (Magna Carta) Doctoral Scholarships fund multi-disciplinary research into the impact of digital technologies on personal liberty, addressing the global challenge of how to balance freedom, privacy and security, embracing the spirit and principles of the original Magna Carta but updated to reflect the very different society in which we now live.These scholarships include UK/EU fees and a stipend of £16,296 p.a. for three years.
 They are awarded on the basis of outstanding academic achievement and the potential to produce cutting-edge research.
-Students interested in proposing projects for the 2017/2018 academic year should contact Director of Graduate Studies, Professor Anna Morcom, mentioning their interest in a Leverhulme Magna Carta award.
+Students interested in proposing projects should contact Director of Graduate Studies, Professor Julian Johnson, mentioning their interest in a Leverhulme Magna Carta award.

-** The deadline for applications for TECHNE funding and all other College studentships is 29 January 2017.**
+** The Music Department deadline for applications for TECHNE funding and all other College studentships is 21 January 2018.**

 1. Before applying for TECHNE funding you should already have applied to the college for a place to undertake your PhD.
 (See Applications tab)